 Gather the Requirements

 Software development should always begin from a user perspective rather than a technology perspective.
-For example, you should write user stories and determine required behavior before choosing the underlying technologies you'll use to build a project.
+For example, you should write user stories or job stories and determine required behavior before choosing the underlying technologies you'll use to build a project.
 It's always best to understand the project's scope before making any hard decisions.

 The simple reason is that different projects have different technical requirements.
 For instance, a real-time chat application will scale much better with web sockets than a PostgreSQL database.
 If you choose a PostgreSQL database and then discover you need a real-time chat, you'll waste a lot of time updating the technical architecture.